SkylerBrivic/FilmProject/README.md

 PasswordCheck.java is a servlet that returns 1 if the user entered in the correct password for the site, and 0 otherwise.
 Besides this, the servlet does not do anything.

 UpdateProduct.java is a servlet that updates the product name and manufacturer name of a specific product.
 This servlet can only be accessed if the user provides the correct password for the website.

+### Dependencies:

+This project requires the gson 2.6.2 jar and the MySQL connector jar (v.
+5.1.47) to be in the build path and class path for the project in order to build and run the project.